0xm4n/cpp/git.md

 - `git merge o/main`

 In fact, the workflow of *fetching* remote changes and then *merging* them is so common that git actually provides a command that does both at once!
 That command is `git pull`.

+git pull = git fetch + git merge

+git pull --rebase = git fetch + git rebase

+### push

+`git push` is responsible for uploading *your* changes to a specified remote and updating that remote to incorporate your new commits.
+Once `git push` completes, all your friends can then download your work from the remote.